ETC-A/etca-spec/extensions/cache-instructions/README.md

 | `DCACHE_FLUSH`         | `1001 1111`  | `AAA 000 10` | Flushes the data cache entry for the address specified by the A register.                                               |
 | `ICACHE_INVALIDATE`    | `1001 1111`  | `AAA 000 11` | Invalidates the instruciton cache entry for the address specified by the A register.                                    |

 Note that the last 5 instructions overlap with the never jump instruction.
-This is intentional since these instructions don't change a programs behavior.
+This is intentional since these instructions shouldn't change the behavior of a program.

-If this extension is present on a system without a data cache, `ALLOC_ZERO` must write 0 to memory as if it had a cache line size as specified by the `CACHE_LINE_SIZE` control register.
-If `CACHE_LINE_SIZE` is zero, then it _must_ be a NOP instruction.
+If this extension is present on a system without a data cache, `ALLOC_ZERO` _must_ be a NOP instruction.

 `ALLOC_ZERO` and `DCACHE_INVALIDATE` ignore the `SS` bits and the value in the `A` register is treated as address-sized.